opensearch-project/documentation-website/_ingest-pipelines/processors/script.md

 #### Response

-This response confirms that the document is indexed into `testindex1` and is indexing all documents with the `message` field converted to uppercase.
+The response confirms that the document has been indexed into `testindex1` and is indexing all documents with the `message` field converted to uppercase:

 ```json
 {